jensbambauer/gb/app/journal/posts/the-old-man-and-the-diner.md

 "Oasis Diner" eventually turned into a piece about saying your goodbyes, getting things in order, a place for that one last talk you may have with someone.
 I decided that it should be located in a remote, deserted setting and shot the material for the background at the Vasquez Rocks just outside of Palmdale, California, in February 2012.

 I first met Vern in 1994.
 Ever since, I cherish the episodes he shared of the life he spent with his brilliant wife Renata.
 It would’ve been easy to mistake Vern for a grumpy old man.
-Having ticked off most life’s boxes, easily allowing him and Renata to spend their retirement on their own terms, he just couldn’t let go.
-Let go of his disappointment with certain people and the way of the world.
-He wasn’t bitter, he just saw straight through many things you better not.
+Having ticked off most of life’s boxes, easily allowing him and Renata to spend their retirement on their own terms, he just couldn’t let go.
+Let go of his disappointment with people and the way of the world.
+He wasn’t bitter, he just saw straight through many things you’re not supposed to.
 I was still growing up, and as a kid you get told that everything is going to be alright in the end.
 Looking into his old eyes, I eventually realized that that’s probably a lie.

 Our last correspondence was about his recent E-Mail issues.
 He summarized: "The Spam was too much, but such is life."